gahan-corporation/wyatt/doc/source/setup/cdn.rst

 external server.

-If you don't activate the CORS option in the CDN zone, the more obvious resulting problem on a default Odoo website will be the lack of font-awesome icons because the font file declared in the font-awesome CSS won't be loaded on the remote server.
+If you don't activate the CORS option in the CDN zone, the more obvious resulting problem on a default Gerp website will be the lack of font-awesome icons because the font file declared in the font-awesome CSS won't be loaded on the remote server.